 We know how much the athletes make.
+And we know the salaries of NBA water boys.
+And we also know salaries of NBA cheerleaders.
 But now, people want to know how much money do NBA referees make?

 Referees are an important part of every professional sports event.
 It would be impossible to perform the game in regular circumstances without them.
 Referees monitor professional sports events in order to ensure the rules are followed.
 Obviously, they perform serious tasks and all have to be in perfect order especially when it comes to top-level games such as NBA.
 So, they have to be paid well because only satisfied workers are ready to give the maximum efforts despite the type of the profession.
 Read below to see NBA referee salaries and income: